Edmund Filipski–Welterweight Boxer

 In the final bout, Paul Bennet, T. U. welterweight, knocked Emery Horvath, May Coal Club, clear out of the ring and into the ringside spectators’ row in the third round, but the game Horvath climbed right back in and battled toe-to-to with the college boy to the finish.
 Bennett won by a narrow margin.

 On 24 February, Ed was up against Jim Johnson of Fremont in a tourney in Lima, Ohio.
-Ed one that match.
+Ed won that match.
 He then went on to the Chicago annual Golden Gloves Tournament in March, where he was knocked out by Ray McDonald of Kansas City.
 Ed then went on to a second match where he was knocked out in one round by James Pierce of Milwaukee.